jopppis/tec-mapper/README.md

 The example page is running on low resources so any issues in page viewing might be caused by too much traffic (however unlikely that might be!).

+## Usage
+1. Install docker
+2. Install docker-compose
+3. Go to the root of the repository
+4. Execute `docker-compose up`
+5. Open http://localhost:5100/app on your browser

 ## TODO
 * Add some form of dependency handling (requirements.txt?)
 * Add next day and previous day buttons